thanhLoc1087/thanhLoc1087/README.md

 # Hi, I’m @thanhLoc1087
 - 👀 I’m interested in coding and cooking
-- 🌱 I’m currently learning Software Engineering at HCM University of Information Technology
+- 🌱 I major in Software Engineering at HCM University of Information Technology
 - 📫 Contact me at: thanhlocne246@gmail.com

 <!---